Diploma in Business

 Candidates who meet the course requirements shall be awarded the Diploma in Business.

-The Diploma in Business aims to create professionals with a basic understanding of the core business fields of accounting, business statistics, economics, workplace behaviour and skills and marketing needed for organisational performance.
+The Diploma in Business aims to create professionals with a basic understanding of the core business fields of accounting, economics, finance, organisational development, management and marketing needed for organisational performance.

 Upon completion of this course, students will be able to: